tyc/successfulunittest/manuscript/Let_Get_Testing.md

 ## Building the code

-To execute the test, it is necessary to build the binary.
-Assuming that you are using clang, you can compile the binary using the following command.
+To execute the test, it is necessary to build the executable.
+Assuming that you are using `clang`, you can compile the binary using the following command.

 	clang -I../../include -I../MCAL pwm_if_test.c pwm_if.c -o unittest